GİT317

 Course Outcomes

-8. Maintains narrative coherence throughout the editing process to deliver a clear and consistent story to the audience.
+8. Preserves the integrity of the plot in the editing process and presents a clear and coherent story to the audience.

-9. Adopts a critical approach during the project process, continuously improving the quality of video editing and remaining open to feedback.
+9. Continuously improves the quality of video editing with a critical approach during the project process and is open to feedback.

 Tentative Course Plan